Anthropologie Responds After Being Accused of Racial Profiling

 Diet Prada noted that, "with any mention of the #BlackLivesMatter movement absent, Angelou's words could be interpreted more along the lines of 'All lives matter' lest Anthro offend their primary target audience."

-It also wrote that commenters were making "claims of deep discriminatory practices" against Anthropologie.
+It also wrote that commenters were accusing Anthropologie of "deep discriminatory practices."
 The account wrote this included use of the "the code name 'Nick' to refer to Black shoppers" and watching Black shoppers.

 One follower, for instance, wrote, "When I worked for the company, every Black customer was considered a 'Nick' so this is pointless."